Dec 12, 2025

 It’s a great solution if you prefer complete ownership of your content distribution process to directories like Apple Podcasts and Spotify.

-Starting your podcast is the first major step – making money from it is the next.
+Now that you know how to start a podcast, making money from it is the logical next step.
 As your audience grows and you establish yourself as an authority, you can introduce several income streams.

 Monetization is typically done through sponsorships from brands that align with your audience, or by using affiliate marketing to recommend products and earn commissions.